Wauchier de Denain

-Wauchier de Denain (also spelled "Gauchier de Donaing") was a French writer and translator in the langue d'oïl, active at the start of the 13th century.
-He is most notable for writing the first and second continuations of Chrétien de Troyes' Perceval.
+Wauchier de Denain (also spelled "Gauchier de Donaing" and "Gautier de Denet") was a French writer and translator in the langue d'oïl, active at the start of the 13th century.
+He is most notable for possibly writing the first and second continuations of Chrétien de Troyes' Perceval.

+In the introduction to his complete translation of the Perceval and its Continuations, Nigel Bryant has written: ″The First Continuation is completely anonymous; the authorship of the Second is hard to attribute, since at the point where the writer identifies himself none of the scribes of the extant manuscripts could agree on a spelling or even a version of the name ..."